Alameda County History Day

 Every student in grades 4-12 can do history day!
 Here’s how:

-First, read the National History Day theme 2 Pager and Google the theme words "Breaking Barriers in History" to find an interesting topic.
+First, read the National History Day theme sheet and Google the theme words "Communication in History: The Key to Understanding" to find an interesting topic.

 Second, choose a topic that fits this year’s history day theme (Breaking Barriers in History).
 A topic can be almost any person or event in history as long as it fits the theme.
 Often, a family related topic makes the research even more interesting.
 Here are some websites to help you think about possible topics: